wobsoriano/vue-clerk/.changeset/rude-flies-shave.md

 "vue-clerk": patch
 ---

-Fix UserButton looking for custom menu items when empty
+Fix `<UserButton />` component trying to account for custom menu items even when empty